-The deferred tax liability in relation to investment property that is measured at fair value is determined assuming the property will be recovered entirely through sale.
+The deferred tax liability in relation to investment property that is measured at fair value is determined assuming the property will be recovered either through sale or through use.

 Deferred tax assets are recognised only if it is probable that future taxable amounts will be available to utilise those temporary differences and losses.